andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 2\.1.3 – All players will need the latest PunkBuster folder, which can be downloaded at: [**https://www.sendspace.com/file/6t8otf**](https://www.sendspace.com/file/6t8otf "https://www.sendspace.com/file/6t8otf").

-2\.1.4 – All matches must be played on the latest vcod.gg PAM, which can be downloaded at: ???.
+2\.1.4 – All matches must be played on the latest vcod.gg PAM, which can be downloaded at: **LINK COMING**.
 Teams can refuse to play on a server if the vcod.gg ruleset has been edited.

 2\.1.5 – To properly configure vcod.gg PAM for competition settings, use the following command: "/rcon pam_mode vcodgg_match" (default mode for all competition matches) and "/rcon pammode vcodgg_night" (default mode for all weekend competitions).

-2\.1.6 – All server must have the latest vcod.gg cvarlist file, which can be downloaded at: [**https://www.sendspace.com/file/bu62h6**](https://www.sendspace.com/file/bu62h6 "https://www.sendspace.com/file/bu62h6").
+2\.1.6 – All server must have the latest vcod.gg cvarlist file, which can be downloaded at: **LINK COMING**.

-2\.1.7 – All server must have the latest vcod.gg pbsv file, which can be downloaded at: [**https://www.sendspace.com/file/v4he3o**](https://www.sendspace.com/file/v4he3o "https://www.sendspace.com/file/v4he3o").
+2\.1.7 – All server must have the latest vcod.gg pbsv file, which can be downloaded at: **LINK COMING**.

-2\.1.8 – All server must have the latest vcod.gg pbsvuser file, which can be downloaded at: [**https://www.sendspace.com/file/u34k8c**](https://www.sendspace.com/file/u34k8c "https://www.sendspace.com/file/u34k8c").
+2\.1.8 – All server must have the latest vcod.gg pbsvuser file, which can be downloaded at: **LINK COMING**.

 2\.1.9 – Default servers have been provided for the competition.
 These should be used if teams cannot agree on a server or if there are any ping issues:

-* /connect 149.210.235.207:28960 ; password cupwar1
-* /connect 149.210.235.207:28961 ; password cupwar2
-* /connect 185.73.37.122:28960 ; password cupwar3
-* /connect 185.73.37.122:28961 ; password cupwar4
-* /connect 185.73.37.122:28962 ; password cupwar5
+* /c
+*

 #### **3. Client Rules**